elixirschool/elixirschool/_posts/2019-02-06-til-send-after.md

 layout: post
 title:  TIL about `Process.send_after/4`
 excerpt: >
   Want to schedule something to run later?
-Need a reocurring task?
+Need a reoccurring task?
 Today we learn how!
 ---

-Executing code later or creating reocurring tasks can be tricky but did you know we can accomplish this in Elixir with just a process?
+Executing code later or creating reoccurring tasks can be tricky but did you know we can accomplish this in Elixir with just a process?
 With a GenServer, `Process.send_after/4`, and the `handle_info/2` callback we have everything we need.

 Let's look at `Process.send_after/4` and the expected arguments: